Optimize Your Recruitment Process to Ensure You Save Time and Find the Best Talent

 The job market during the pandemic is two-fold: a large supply of would-be workers and a dilemma of labour shortage.
 There are approximately 9.7 million Americans who are actively looking for work as cited in a New York Times article.
 All industries are facing uncertainty, and recruiting is no special.
 Hence, to remain competitive in today’s challenging market, it is necessary to broaden recruitment efforts and optimize the recruitment process.

-Read more to learn about ways to improve the recruitment and selection process of your company.
+Read more to learn how to optimize the recruitment process in your company.

 Ditch the resume